Part 5108 - Required Sources of Supplies and Services

 This subpart prescribes policy for the acquisition of video productions.

-(a) The Army Multimedia and Visual Information Directorate (AMVID), U.S. Army Headquarters Services, Office of the Administrative Assistant to the Secretary of the Army, is the only multimedia and visual information activity authorized to contract for total productions.
-See Army Regulation 25-1 and Department of the Army Pamphlet 25-91.
+(a) The Production Acquisition Division (PAD) J/G42 at United States Army Military District of Washington (USAMDW), formerly AMVID PAD, is the only multimedia and visual information acquisition activity authorized to contract for total video productions.
+(See DoDI 5040.02, Army Regulation 25-1, and Department of the Army Pamphlet 25-91).

-(c) The contracting officer must forward procurement requests for contracting total productions to the AMVID, Production Acquisition Division at the address in paragraph (b) in this section.
+(c) The contracting officer must forward procurement requests for contracting video productions to the USAMDW, Production Acquisition Division at the address in paragraph (b) in this section.

 Subpart 5108.92 - Army Continuing Education System Contracts